WarehouseInc/pycalc/README.md

 -When using the + operation, entering the 1st number but not the 2nd number can give the UnboundLocalError exception.
 The app automatically terminates after this.

 -If receiving any input other than numbers, the app will send an error message, then terminate.
-This issue is now resolved in update v1.5.
+This issue is now resolved in v1.5.

 I always appreciate any feedback and suggestions for this software, especially about the auto-termination error which wasn't noticed until v1.5.